hhvm/user-documentation/guides/hack/15-asynchronous-operations/10-exceptions.md

 * Get an awaitable back
 * `await` the awaitable to get a result

-However, sometimes an async function can throw an exception.
-The good news is that the same exception object that would be thrown in the non-async version of the code will be returned when we `await` the awaitable.
+If an exception is thrown within an `async` function body, the function does not technically throw - it returns an `Awaitable` that throws when resolved.
+This means that if an `Awaitable` is resolved multiple times, the same exception object instance will be thrown every time; as it is the same object every time, its data will be unchanged, **including backtraces**.

 ```basic-exception.hack
 async function exception_thrower(): Awaitable<void> {